Featured Blogger for HGTVersus

 What did you think was this week’s biggest design disaster?
 Tell us in the comments below.

-Kayla Kitts is a contributor to HGTVersus.
+Kayla Kitts is a featured blogger for HGTVersus.

 Posted at 9:08 am